michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

     Multipath payments provide a solution to this problem: if Alice wants to send 15% of her funds, she can send 7.5% to Charlie through her channel with Bob and 7.5% through her channel with Dan (who also has a channel with Charlie).
-Although this increases the complexity of implementations somewhat due to having to deal with some partial payments failing some of the time, it doesn't change the security as all payments can use the normal LN security mechanism of releasing a pre-image in order to claim payments (in this case, claiming multiple payments with the same preimage rather than just one).
+Although the partial payments are routed through separate paths, they can each commit to the same hash Alice would've used to send a single-path payment.
+If Charlie receives multiple payments within a reasonable time period that equal or exceed the expected amount, he can reveal their shared preimage to claim them simultaneously---providing the same security currently used for single-path payments.
+This also works if some other party along the path with sufficient channel capacity aggregates together the partial payments and forwards a single payment along the remainder of the path.

-    For more information, see the following Lightning-Dev threads which often call this feature Atomic
+    For more information, see the following Lightning-Dev threads which often call this feature Atomic Multi-path Payments (AMP): [an early proposal with separate hashes/preimages][roasbeef amp], [something
-    Multi-path Payments (AMP): [1][roasbeef amp], [2][zmn base amp], [3][pickhardt local amp].
+    like the currently favored proposal][zmn base amp], [a possibly too optimistic proposal][pickhardt local amp].

 - **Dual-funded channels:** a nice feature of the current implementation is that only one party to the channel needs to initially commit any